cerner/terra-clinical/packages/terra-clinical-result/docs/ClinicalResult.md

-# Result Time Header Cell
+# Terra Clinical Result

-Result-Time-Header-Cell is a component of terra-clinical-result that creates a standardized view for the Date/Time Header cells (column headers) for each bucketed time column within a flowsheet.
+The Clinical Result is a starndardized view for single result values added to a Patient's Medical Chart.
+Applies to Vital Signs, Laboratory test results, etc.

 ## Getting Started